stanford-rc/www.sherlock.stanford.edu/src/docs/software/containers/apptainer.md

 !!! tldr "Apptainer is Docker for HPC systems"

     Apptainer allows [running Docker containers
-    natively][url_apptainer_docker], and is a perfect replacement for Docker on HPC systems such as Sherlock.
-That means that existing Docker containers can be directly imported and natively run with Apptainer.
+    directly][url_apptainer_docker], and is a perfect replacement for Docker on HPC systems such as Sherlock.
+That means that existing Docker containers can be directly imported and run with Apptainer.

-Despite Docker's shortcomings on HPC systems, the appeal of containers for scientific computing is undeniable, which is why we provide [Apptainer][url_apptainer] on Sherlock.
+Despite these shortcomings on HPC systems, the appeal of containers for scientific computing is undeniable, which is why we provide [Apptainer][url_apptainer] on Sherlock.
 Apptainer is an alternative container framework, especially designed to run scientific applications on HPC